Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-BasicSetup.md

   ![networkTab-topology](./media/clip_image036b-1-singlesubscription.png)

-- Depending on your requirements, you may choose to deploy additional network infrastructure for your Enterprise-Scale landing zones platform.
+- Depending on your requirements, you may choose to deploy additional network infrastructure for your Azure architecture.
 The optional resources include:

   - **Enable DDoS Protection Standard**: Usage of [Azure DDoS Protection Standard protection](https://docs.microsoft.com/en-us/azure/ddos-protection/ddos-protection-overview) is recommended to help protect all public endpoints hosted within your virtual networks.
 When this option is selected an Azure DDoS Protection Plan is provisioned in your Platform Subscription and which can be used to protect public endpoints across your Platform and Landing Zone subscriptions.
 DDoS Protection Plan's costs cover up to 100 public endpoints.
 Protection of additional endpoints requires additional fees.
 See [Azure DDoS Protection pricing](https://azure.microsoft.com/en-us/pricing/details/ddos-protection/) for further details.